A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Introduction

 In this context, we make three main contributions:

 \begin{itemize} \item We propose a method to determine the parameters of the \ac{MPM} model for indoor broadband \ac{PLC} channels in the band up to $80$ MHz.
 It addresses the problem of the extremely large number of parameters that results when the \ac{MPM} model in \cite{Zimmermann02} is extended to indoor scenarios and that are a consequence of the much more frequency selective behavior of indoor \acp{CFR} and of the bandwidth extension to $80$ MHz.
-Since interference with commercial \ac{FM} broadcasting is important above $87$ MHz in many regions.

 \item The proposed method has been used to perform a channel-by-channel fitting, determining the set of \ac{MPM} parameters that yields the best approximation to each of the channels of a large database consisting of 426 \acp{CFR} measured in indoor scenarios of different European countries.